FarronF/limerick-council-meetings/meetings/2020/12/14-Virtual Meeting of the Economic Development, Enterprise & Planning SPC/Minutes - Meeting of the Economic Development, Enterprise & Planning SPC - 14th October 2020.md

 Mr. Moran, Chair of SME Recovery welcomed the Notice of Motion to set up a Task Force to

-support SME’s and stated that it would provide a single agency to pull all supports together.--- He stated SME’s had suffered an estimated €10-11 billion damage due to Covid-19 restrictions,
+support SME’s and stated that it would provide a single agency to pull all supports together.
+---
+He stated SME’s had suffered an estimated €10-11 billion damage due to Covid-19 restrictions,

 after taking into account the various schemes offered by the Government.
 He also stated that